-Osteopathic physicians are licensed physicians – Doctors of Osteopathy (DOs) – who are trained with a holistic approach to health and wellness, focusing on the whole person, rather than working in the conventional disease model that focuses on an illness or symptoms.
+Osteopaths in the United States are licensed physicians – Doctors of Osteopathy (DOs) – who are trained with a holistic approach to health and wellness, focusing on the whole person, rather than compartmentalizing body parts or a conventional disease model that focuses on an illness or symptoms.

-In addition to receiving the same education and training in all aspects of medicine and surgery as MDs, osteopathic physicians have additional, extensive knowledge and training in the musculoskeletal, neurophysiology, and neuroendocrine-immune systems of the body and the intricate relationship of structure and function.
-As a result, osteopathic physicians offer evaluation and treatment modalities that are distinct from massage therapists and chiropractors.
+In addition to receiving the education and training in all aspects of medicine and surgery as MDs, osteopathic physicians have additional, extensive knowledge and training in fascia, the musculoskeletal, central nervous system, autonomic nervous system (parasympathetic and sympathetic), and the neuroendocrine-immune systems of the body and the intricate relationship of structure and function.
+As a result, osteopathic physicians offer evaluation and treatment modalities that are distinct from MDs, chiropractors, physical and massage therapists.

 See what else is on this site, or schedule a session with Christine:

 Your body has an amazing healing ability that is often overlooked.
-It enables your body to make adjustments on its own to resolve ailments and traumas; however, your body may have a difficult time adjusting to a significant or repeated ailments or traumas.
-Over time, these ailments and traumas can be lodged into the very fabric of your body, and you carry the trauma and experience physical and mental discomfort/pain, sometimes for many years. — read more
+Your body has the ability to respond to ailments and traumas; however, your body may have a difficult time adjusting to a significant or repeated ailments or traumas.
+Over time, these ailments and traumas can be lodged into the very fabric of your body; you carry the trauma and experience physical and mental discomfort/pain, sometimes for many years. — read more

 There are a variety of osteopathic techniques, including ones as subtle as light touch to an area of the body to engage your body’s innate ability to heal.
 Techniques Christine uses most frequently include muscle energy, cranial osteopathy, counterstrain, and myofascial release. — read more